ReactiveBayes/RxInfer.jl/docs/src/manuals/meta-specification.md

 nothing #hide
 ```

-In the first case, it returns a function that produces meta when called.
+In the first case, it returns a function that produces an object containing metadata when called.
 For instance, to specify meta for an `AR` node with an order of $5$, you can do the following:

 ```@example manual_meta
 @meta function ARmodel_meta(num_order)